pkscout/trigger.kodiscan/README.txt

 1. You need to have python 2.7.x installed on your system (3.4.x might work, but I haven't tested it).
 <https://www.python.org/downloads/>

-2. You need to add the opencv, requests, and xmltodict modules to your install.
+2. You need to add the requests and xmltodict modules to your python install.
 On 2.7.x you need to install pip first (3.4.x has pip included):
 <http://stackoverflow.com/questions/4750806/how-to-install-pip-on-windows>
-Then from the cmd window:   pip install opencv-python
+Then from the cmd window:   pip install requests
-							pip install requests
                             pip install xmltodict

+3. To use the faster scan complete check, you need to add the websocket-client module to your python install.
+After install the script will use websockets to communicate with Kodi unless you turn it off.
+See below for information on configuring Kodi to use websockets for communication.
+From the cmd window:        pip install websocket-client

+4. To use the automatic thumbnail generation, you need to add the opencv-python module to your python install.
+After install the script will generate thumbs automatically unless you turn it off in the settings.
+From the cmd window:        pip install opencv-python

 Configuration:
----XBMC settings:
+---Kodi settings:
-In SYSTEM->SETTINGS->SERVICES->WEBSERVER
-  a. enable "Allow control of XBMC via HTTP"
-  b. set a user name and password
-  c. if needed (i.e. if something else is running on 8080), change the port.
 In SYSTEM->SETTINGS->SERVICES->REMOTE CONTROL:
-  a. enable "Allow programs on this system to control XBMC.
+  a. enable "Allow remote control from applications on this system" If you are not using websocket support, then instead In SYSTEM->SETTINGS->SERVICES->WEBSERVER
+  a. enable "Allow remote control via HTTP"
+  b. set a user name and password (script default assumes kodi for both).
+  c. if needed, change the port (i.e. if something else is running on 8080).
 ---Script settings:
-In the data directory, rename settings-example.py to settings.py.
-Edit that file and put in the user name and password you set above.
-If you changed the port, make sure the settings.py file has that port number.
-If your NextPVR database is in a non-standard location, make that change as needed.
-For most people, all the other settings should be fine as is, but you can make changes as needed.
+In the data directory of the script, rename settings-example.py to settings.py.
+Review the settings file and make changes as needed.
+If you're not sure what a setting does even after reading the comments in the settings.py file, you can probably leave it at the default.

 Usage: